 For installation of PJMnet, new generator participants are required to complete and return the PJMnet Telecommunications Request Form (see Attachment B).
-The PJM Client Manager assigned to the generation project Member Relations will provide the latest PJM technical specifications and PJM technical personnel contacts as required to establish data and voice communications to PJM.
+PJM Member Relations will provide the latest PJM technical specifications and PJM technical personnel contacts as required to establish data and voice communications to PJM.